 You can delete one or more Proxy XSL Transformations from the Proxy XSL Transformations page.
-To delete a Proxy XSL Transformation:
+To do this:

 - 1. Go to the Proxy XSL Transformations page (Registry > Web Proxies > Proxy XSL Transformations). - 2.
 Find the XSL Transformation you want to delete.
-Select its checkbox (☑). - 3.
+Select its checkbox (🗹). - 3.
 Select the checkbox for each XSL Transformation you want to delete. - 4.
 Go to the Select Action field in the lower right of the page.
 Select Delete Transformations.
 Select the [Go] button.